adepeju4/Group-Four/README.md

 - Always work from develop branch.

+- You can access the pages assigned to you by adding the /pagename (e.g /signup) behind the localhost:port of your    app.
+However, the landing page can only be accessed by localhost:port/ (meaning it is the first page you'll come across when your development view is complete.).

 - The components folder is for reuseable components such as the topbar which we will use in almost every page, the search handler and so on.

 - All main pages should be at the root of the SRC folder ^_^